mtgjson/mtgjson-website/docs/faq/index.md

 > ### Where does the data come from?
 >
 > Data is collected from a variety of sources, including Magic: The Gathering's own [Gatherer](https://gatherer.wizards.com/Pages/Default.aspx), API's like [Scryfall](https://scryfall.com/docs/api) and [TCGplayer](https://docs.tcgplayer.com/docs), and many more.
-For more information, or if you would like to help, please join our [Discord](https://mtgjson.com/discord)!
+For more information, or if you would like to help, please join our [Discord](https://mtgjson.com/discord).

 > ### How much does MTGJSON cost?
 >
-> MTGJSON is free and open source under the License (MIT).
+> MTGJSON is free and open source under the MIT License.
 If you find this project useful, please consider helping us to keep the lights on and develop new features for you with a one-time donation using <a href="https://www.paypal.me/Zachhalpern" class="link-inline-image paypal" target="_blank" rel="noreferrer noopener">PayPal</a> or recurring donations using <a href="https://www.patreon.com/MTGJSON" class="link-inline-image patreon" target="_blank" rel="noreferrer noopener">Patreon</a>.

 > ### How can I help, report a bug, etc?
 >